CLI Reference

 original use-case on embedded systems), however this can be customized if desired.
 Currently,

 only strings support this mechanism.
-With the -fallocate-str-space-dynamic
+With the -fallocate-str-space-dynamic option,

-option, the memory is only allocated
+With the -fallocate-str-space-dynamic-on-demand option, the memory is only allocated

-on first write, and the -fdelete-string-free-memory
+on first write, and the -fdelete-string-free-memory will cause the delete statement

-the string when it is empty if desired.
+to free the string when it is empty if desired.

-If you enable any of the dynamic memory options, NMFU creates an additional parser_free
+If you enable any of the dynamic memory options, NMFU creates an additional parser_free function

 which will clean up all of the dynamically allocated variables in the state object.